Emirate of Asir: Royal family

 The Idrisid dynasty, the rulers of the Emirate of Asir in the early 20th century, traced their lineage to ibn Idris (1758–1837).
 A native of Morocco, his ancestry is linked to Imam Idris bin Abdullah, a Hasan ibn Ali descendant.
 Ahmad al-Idrisi was a prominent religious scholar and Sufi who spent considerable time in Mecca spreading his teachings before settling in Sabya in the Tihama region of Yemen in 1828 at the invitation of his students.
 His ideas became popular, but his sons lacked his strong leadership, and the family's influence was mainly limited to mediating tribal disputes.

 The political fortunes of the family were revived by ibn Idris's grandson, Muhammad ibn Ali al-Idrisi (1876–1923), who founded the Emirate of Asir.
 Born in Sabya, he furthered his religious education in Mecca and at al-Azhar in Egypt before returning to Asir at the beginning of the 20th century.
 He rallied the local tribes under his leadership, capitalizing on the waning influence of the Ottoman Empire in the region.
 By 1907, he had secured the allegiance of the tribes in Tihama Asir.

 The ḥukūma

-Muhammad al-Idrisi established the state's government (ḥukūma) in January 1909, along with a court consisting 5 qadis.
+Muhammad al-Idrisi established the state's government (ḥukūma) in January 1909, along with a court consisting of 5 qadis.
 The Idrisi ḥukūma was composed of four wuzara'; Muhammad Yahya Basuhi, Hummud Sirdab al-Hazimi, Yahya Zikri Hukmi, and Muhammad Tahir Ridwan.
 After the establishment of the government, he was joined by the Rijal Almaa tribes, and his influence spread from Al Qunfudhah to the north, and as far as Midi to the south.